Who we are

 Ashley Twist Cole, Editor-in-Chief: Ashley Twist Cole rarely makes the same recipe twice and loves to experiment in the kitchen.
 After graduating from UGA, she spent several years working in digital strategy for brands including Chick-fil-A, Nike and Coca-Cola.
 Prior to joining Southern Kitchen, she was the manager of AccessAtlanta, the Atlanta Journal-Constitution’s things to do and entertainment brand, where she fell in love with Atlanta’s dining scene.
 Ashley will travel almost anywhere for a good meal and great cocktail, but her favorite place to be is in her own kitchen with her husband Josh and baby Whittaker, trying new recipes and mixing up cocktails.

 Jonathan Cone, Chief Technologist: Jonathan Cone is Southern Kitchen's lead technologist.
 He makes sure the lights are on and the engine is running for the website.
-Jonathan grew up in North Florida, received his MBA from FSU and moved to Atlanta in 2006.
-After working at various digital marketing agencies leading the development teams, he settled in at Spanx as the lead developer on Spanx.com and from there on to the Southern Kitchen team.
+Jonathan grew up in North Florida, received his MBA from FSU and in 2006 moved to Atlanta, where he lives with his wife and two sons.
+After working at various digital marketing agencies leading development teams, he settled in at Spanx as the lead developer on Spanx.com and from there on to the Southern Kitchen team.
 When you catch him cooking it will most likely be outside, on a grill, with a cold beer and baseball (or any sport) on the radio.

-Mike Jordan, Associate Editor: Mike Jordan is Southern Kitchen's associate editor.
+Mike Jordan, Associate Editor: Mike Jordan is an associate editor at Southern Kitchen.
 His work has appeared in a variety of publications including The Huntsville Times, American Way, Upscale, Time Out, NewsOne, Fatherly and Thrillist, where he served as the founding Atlanta editor.
-He lives in East Point, Ga., with his amazing wife and daughter, and loves writing, playing alto saxophone, cooking, craft beer, and cocktails.
+He lives in East Point, Ga., with his amazing wife and daughter, and loves writing, playing alto saxophone, cooking, craft beer and cocktails.
 He is admittedly much better at these things than basketball, so never choose him for your pickup team.

 Kate Williams, Associate Editor: Kate Williams is an associate editor at Southern Kitchen.
 She just moved back home to Atlanta after spending several years pretending to be a Californian.
 Kate has been working in food since 2009, including a two-year stint at America’s Test Kitchen.
 She has been a personal chef, recipe developer, the food editor at a hyperlocal news site in Berkeley and a freelance writer for publications such as Serious Eats, Anova Culinary, The Cook’s Cook and Berkeleyside.
 Kate is also an avid rock climber and occasionally dabbles in long-distance running.
 She makes a mean peach pie and likes her bourbon neat.

 Lindsay Hammond, Digital Audience Development Specialist: Lindsay Hammond is the Digital Audience Development Specialist at Southern Kitchen.
-She is the czar of all things content distribution with a background in digital marketing and analytics.
-A native of the Empire of the South itself, proud former Georgia Bulldog and American University alumna she returned to Atlanta after exploring her education, career and food scenes in Washington, DC and New York City, NY with a fresh perspective on life and dining.
+She is the czar of all things content distribution, and she has a background in digital marketing and analytics.
+A native of the Empire of the South itself, proud former Georgia Bulldog and American University alumna, she returned to Atlanta after exploring her education and career (and the food scenes) in Washington, DC and New York City with a fresh perspective on life and dining.

 Chef Jeffrey Gardner, Recipe Editor: Chef Jeffrey Gardner is a native of Natchez, Miss., and a graduate of Millsaps College and Johnson & Wales University.
 He lives in Atlanta and has served as sous chef for popular restaurants South City Kitchen Midtown and Alma Cocina.
 In 2013 he became executive chef for East Cobb restaurant Common Quarter and was named one of ten “Next Generation of Chefs to Watch” by the Atlanta Business Chronicle.
 He has appeared on TV shows including Food Network’s Chopped and Cooking Channel’s How to Live to 100, and also filmed a series of healthy cooking videos with retired pro wrestler and fitness guru Diamond Dallas Page.
 In his spare time, he enjoys traveling the world with his wife Wendy, watching game shows and “spending all his money on Bruce Springsteen concerts.